Asymptotically Optimal Scheduling of Multiple Parallelizable Job Classes: Introduction

-Unfortunately, in practice, many parallelizable jobs have limits to their level of parallelizability.
-For example, a database query may be compiled to run with a certain number of threads, $t$, where $t \ll k$ (recall $k$ is the total number of servers) \cite{chen2016memsql}.
+If a workload consists solely of perfectly parallelizable jobs that can each fully utilize all $k$ cores, the problem is easy because each job effectively sees one fast server that runs $k$ times faster than a single server.
+Unfortunately, in practice, parallelizable jobs typically have limits to their level of parallelizability.
+For example, a database query is compiled to run with a certain number of threads, $t$, where $t \ll k$ (recall $k$ is the total number of servers) \cite{chen2016memsql}.
 Allocating more than $t$ cores to this query will not reduce its processing time.
 Similarly, a job's level of parallelism may be limited by overhead from communication between its threads.
-This overhead grows as a job is increasingly parallelized, and the overhead can eventually outweigh the benefit of running on additional cores or servers \cite{lin2018model,qiao2021pollux}.
+For example, machine learning training jobs can be parallelized across many servers, but these servers must synchronize at the end of each training iteration \cite{lin2018model,qiao2021pollux}.
 Additionally, some jobs consist of a mixture of parallelizable work and non-parallelizable work.
 This leads to the well-known phenomenon described as \emph{Amdahl's Law}, which says that the speedup a job can receive from parallelism is bounded in terms of the fraction of the job that is parallelizable~\cite{Hill:2008:ALM:1449375.1449387}.

-These factors will affect different jobs to different degrees.
-Hence, \emph{we must develop new theoretical analyses of systems with parallelizable jobs of varying parallelizability levels.}
+Each of these factors will affect the parallelizability of different jobs to different degrees.
+Some jobs in a workload may be highly parallelizable, while others may benefit only slightly from running on additional servers.
+This mixture of jobs with different levels of parallelizability is commonly seen in databases \cite{leis2014morsel}, ML workloads \cite{qiao2021pollux}, and datacenter scheduling \cite{tumanov2016tetrisched}. \emph{This paper develops new theoretical analyses of systems with parallelizable jobs of varying parallelizability levels.}